New World (Lauri Ylönen album)

 New World is the first solo album from Lauri Ylönen, lead singer of Finnish band The Rasmus.
 The album was released on 30 March 2011.
-This album contains songs by Lauri that didn't fit The Rasmus' style, and decided to be released as a solo album.
+The album contains songs by Ylönen that did not fit The Rasmus' style, and decided to be released as a solo album.
 The first single released was "Heavy" and the second was "In the City".

 Charts

 Track listing

-All the songs were written by Lauri Ylönen, except for tracks 2 to 7 which were written by Lauri Ylönen and Pauli Rantasalmi.
+All the songs were written by Lauri Ylönen, except for tracks 2 to 7 which were written by Ylönen and Pauli Rantasalmi.